-She is a native Ohioan with a B.A. degree in Theatre from Wilmington College.
-Tammy earned her Master of Fine Arts in Scenic Design from West Virginia University graduating Phi Kappa Phi.
+She is a native Ohioan with a B.A. degree in theatre from Wilmington College.
+Tammy earned her Master of Fine Arts in scenic design from West Virginia University, graduating Phi Kappa Phi.
 She designs regionally and nationally.
-Her scenic design for Picnic for the University of Cincinnati's College-Conservatory of Music won a Cincinnati Acclaim Award as well as an USITT Ohio Valley Section Peggy Ezekiel Award of Outstanding Achievement, USITT OVS Board's Choice Award, and was showcased in the World Stage Design 2013 online gallery.
+Her scenic design for "Picnic" for the University of Cincinnati's College-Conservatory of Music won a Cincinnati Acclaim Award as well as an USITT Ohio Valley Section Peggy Ezekiel Award of Outstanding Achievement, USITT OVS Board's Choice Award, and was showcased in the World Stage Design 2013 and USITT-USA Prague Quadrennial 2019 online gallery.
 Her designs have been on stages from New York City (Off-Off-Broadway) to the Human Race Theatre Company in Dayton to the University of Illinois and Western Illinois University.
 She enjoys designing theatre for young audiences and has designed 10 productions for the Cincinnati Playhouse in the Park's Educational Touring Company.
-Other projects include the scenic design for 42nd Street for Wright State University, Crowns for the Human Race Theatre, and La Cenerentola for University of Cincinnati CCM, and the Midwest premiere productions of Managing Maxine, Lombardi, and Becky's New Car for the Human Race Theatre Company.
+Other projects include the scenic design for "42nd Street" for Wright State University, "Crowns" for the Human Race Theatre, and "La Cenerentola" for University of Cincinnati CCM, and the Midwest premiere productions of "Managing Maxine," "Lombardi" and "Becky's New Car" for the Human Race Theatre Company.

-In addition to designing scenery, Tammy has been a scenic artist for River City Scenic and 3dx Scenic Studios where she was also a project manager.
-Examples of her painting talents have been cruising the world on Royal Caribbean Cruise Lines, Princess Cruises, and Norwegian Cruise Lines, and on display at various corporate theatre events including the Longaberger conventions.
+In addition to designing scenery, Tammy has been a scenic artist for River City Scenic and 3DX Scenic Studios where she was also a project manager.
+Examples of her painting talents have been cruising the world on Royal Caribbean Cruise Lines, Princess Cruises and Norwegian Cruise Lines, and on display at various corporate theatre events including the Longaberger conventions.

 Recent and Upcoming Projects

-- Family Ties— World Premiere — Scenic Design (Human Race Theatre Company, Dayton, OH) June, 2017
+- "Family Ties" — World Premiere — Scenic Design (Human Race Theatre Company, Dayton, Ohio) June 2017

-- An Evening With Groucho— Scenic Design (Cincinnati Playhouse in the Park) November 2017
+- "An Evening With Groucho" — Scenic Design (Cincinnati Playhouse in the Park) November 2017

-- The Fake Food Cookbook: Props You Can’t Eat For Theatre, Film, and TV co-author, expected publication date February, 2018
+- "The Fake Food Cookbook: Props You Can’t Eat For Theatre, Film and TV" co-author, publication date February 2018